savonet/liquidsoap/doc/content/stereotool.md

 to its synchronous nature.
 However, a current limitation is that **the processed audio signal is slightly delayed**.

 This is because the operator has an internal processing buffer.
-We do plan on delaying metadata and track marks to match this delay but this is not yet been implemented and will probably have to wait for the `2.3.x` release cycle.
+We do plan on delaying metadata and track marks to match this latency but this is not yet been implemented and will probably have to wait for the `2.3.x` release cycle.

 This means that, until then, track switches and metadata updates might happen slightly earlier than the corresponding signal.
 We're talking about `50ms` to `100ms` earlier, though, so that might not be a super big deal.